stellatigre/videoslicer/README.md

 -------------------------------

 Written & tested originally on my Windows machine, but should work on any of Win / OSX / Linux that has FFMPEG installed properly.

+please see https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#prerequisites for guidance on making sure ffmpeg is setup properly for your platform